gaebar/SEI-Project-2/README.md

 `yarn buid`

-Starts the development server
+Start the development server:

 `yarn serve`

 ## Deploy

-With heroku, automatically deploys from new code is pushed to `master`
+With heroku, automatically deploys when new code is pushed to `master`